trilemma-dev/SecureXPC/FAQ.md

 # My app and/or service is sandboxed, can I use SecureXPC?
 Absolutely.
 However, Apple places extensive restrictions on a sandboxed process's ability to establish XPC connections.
-An app may always communicate a bundled XPC service, but cannot establish a connection to an XPC Mach service.
+An app may always communicate a bundled XPC service, but cannot directly establish a connection to an XPC Mach service.

-# Can SecureXPC allow my sandboxed app to talk to an XPC Mach service?
+# How can my sandboxed app to talk to an XPC Mach service?
-Yes, so long as you're able and willing to create a non-sandboxed XPC service.
+This can be achieved as long as you're able and willing to create a non-sandboxed XPC service.
 Non-sandboxed XPC services are able to create connections to the XPC Mach services.
-At a high level this looks like:
+At a high level this would look like:

 XPC Mach service:
 - Registers a route which returns its endpoint.

 Non-sandboxed XPC service:
 - Creates a client which connects to the XPC Mach service.
 - Registers a route which returns the XPC Mach services endpoint.
-To do this registered handler uses the client to call the XPC Mach service's route which returns its endpoint.
+To do this registered handler uses its client to call the XPC Mach service's route which returns its endpoint.

 Sandboxed app: